jmswrnr/spotilocal/README.md

 ## Future feature ideas:

 - Custom templating for text files
-- Specify which image resolutions you want to save, if any
 - Custom output directory?
 - Previous / Next tracks
 - Display track information in settings menu?